AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/elasticsearch-with-elasticsuite-crashes-or-out-of-memory.md

 ---
+description: This article talks about the issue of Elasticsearch crashing or having memory problems if the ElasticSuite plugin is installed.
+labels: 2.1.x,2.2.x,2.3.x,ElasticSuite 2.8.0,Magento Commerce,Magento Commerce Cloud,elasticsearch crashes,elasticsuite,elasticsuite tracking indices,how to,out of memory,plugin,Adobe Commerce,on-premises,cloud infrastructure
 title: Elasticsearch with ElasticSuite crashes or out of memory
-labels: 2.1.x,2.2.x,2.3.x,ElasticSuite 2.8.0,Magento Commerce,Magento Commerce Cloud,elasticsearch crashes,elasticsuite,elasticsuite tracking indices,how to,out of memory,plugin,Adobe Commerce,on-premises,cloud infrastructure
 ---

+# Elasticsearch with ElasticSuite crashes or out of memory

 >![info]
 >